aaadddfgh/capture-tampermonkey/README.md

-This is a simple mouse click recorder/player for web broswer using javascript.
+This is a simple mouse click recorder/player for tampermonkey.